William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 During the First World War the sauce was bought by the Ministry of Defence to cheer up the soldiers' monotonous rations of bully beef and it soon became a household name.
 Moore sold his business in 1924 which then became HP Sauce Limited.
 In 1986 Samson's original plant was almost completely rebuilt.
 In 2005 US food giant Heinz bought the company from Danone who had bought the company in 1988.
 Less than a year later Heinz announced it was to switch production of HP Sauce from Aston to its factory in the Netherlands and production ceased in 2007.
 The factory was demolished in the summer of 2007.

 Adjacent to the sauce factory until 1981 stood Ansells Brewery.
 In 1857 maltster Joseph Ansell began supplying his product to local public houses most of which at that time brewed their own beer.
 From 1881 he and his sons began brewing their own beer to supply to pubs.
 They were quickly and enormously successful.
 In 1934 Ansells bought out the Holt Brewery and soon became a major national brewery.
 However, following a serious industrial dispute the brewery closed in 1981 and all operations were transferred to Burton-on-Trent.
-A group of former Ansells workers subsequently set the Aston Manor Brewery which still thrives in nearby Thimble Mill Lane.
 Nothing now remains of the old brewery the site of which has been redeveloped for car showrooms.
+A group of former Ansells workers subsequently set up the Aston Manor Brewery which still thrives in nearby Thimble Mill Lane, now exclusively producing cider.

 As urban expansion moved outwards from Birmingham, Aston Cross developed into a local focal point and shopping centre.
 In 1903 when the Aston Manor Urban District Council was created, this site on the main road from Birmingham into Aston was chosen for Aston Cross Library.
 The building was a statement of the district's new status.
 The land was donated by nearby Ansells Brewery and the building paid for by the Scottish philanthropist, Andrew Carnegie.

-Adjacent to the library is another good example of Birmingham terracotta, the former Aston Cross Tavern, now O'Reilley's.
+Adjacent to the library is another good example of Birmingham terracotta, the former Aston Cross Tavern, now O'Reilley's (in 2010).
 It opened as a public house and tea gardens in 1775.
 After the death of the first landlord, a Mr Barron in 1792, his widow kept the licence until her death in 1817.

 The pub is mentioned in Showell's Dictionary of Birmingham which was published in 1888: